fluxcd/website/content/en/docs/faq.md

 - `--load_restrictor` is set to `LoadRestrictionsNone`, so it allows loading files outside the dir containing `kustomization.yaml`.
 - `--reorder` resources is done in the `legacy` mode, so the output will have namespaces and cluster roles/role bindings first, CRDs before CRs, and webhooks last.

-!!! hint "`kustomization.yaml` validation"
+{{% note title="kustomization.yaml validation" %}}
-    To validate changes before committing and/or merging, [a validation utility script is available](https://github.com/fluxcd/flux2-kustomize-helm-example/blob/main/scripts/validate.sh),
+To validate changes before committing and/or merging, [a validation utility script is available](https://github.com/fluxcd/flux2-kustomize-helm-example/blob/main/scripts/validate.sh), it runs `kustomize` locally or in CI with the same set of flags as the controller and validates the output using `kubeval`.
-    it runs `kustomize` locally or in CI with the same set of flags as the controller and validates the output using `kubeval`.
+{{% /note %}}

 ## Helm questions